Suliman-A/uc-citcs-blogs-typescript/README.md

 https://nodejs.org/en/download/

-## watch the following youtupe video to to know how to install the npm and clone the app
+## Watch the following youtupe video to know how to install the npm and clone the app

 https://www.youtube.com/watch?v=i8KuDon82KM